Skip to content

 Written by Stucco Champions — Southern California’s Authority on Exterior Plastering.

 However, gray is chemically complex.
-It is not just "black and white mixed together."
-Depending on the pigments used (Carbon Black vs. Iron Oxide), gray stucco can turn blue, lavender, or brown as it cures.
-This guide explains the material science required to get the perfect gray exterior.
+Depending on the pigments used (Carbon Black vs. Iron Oxide), gray stucco can shift blue, lavender, or brown as it cures.
+This guide explains the material science required to achieve the perfect gray exterior.

 Free Assessment